How to Replace a Bathroom Faucet (Step-by-Step)

 Skipping the basin wrench.
 A standard wrench cannot reach the mounting nuts on most under-sink installs.
 Trying to use pliers will damage the nut and frustrate you for an hour.
 The basin wrench is $15 and a permanent addition to your tool collection.

 Overtightening plastic nuts.
 Most modern faucet mounting nuts are plastic.
-They only need to be hand-tight plus a quarter turn.
-Cranking them will crack them or strip the threads — and you’ll find out the hard way when it leaks weeks later.
+They need hand-tight plus a quarter turn.
+Cranking will crack them or strip the threads, and you’ll find out the hard way when it leaks weeks later.

 Forgetting plumber’s tape.
 The threaded connection between the supply line and the shut-off valve relies on plumber’s tape to seal.
 No tape = slow leak that’s hard to spot.

 Leaving the old caulk under the new faucet.
-If you don’t scrape off the old crusty bead of caulk, your new faucet won’t sit flat.
+If you don’t scrape off the old crusty bead of caulk, the new faucet won’t sit flat.
 It rocks, wobbles, and the seal fails.

 Frequently Asked Questions

 How long does it take?
-For a first-timer: 60–90 minutes.
+First time: 60-90 minutes.
 Once you’ve done it before: 30 minutes flat.

 How do I match the faucet style to my bathroom?
 Pick the finish first.
 Chrome, brushed nickel, and matte black are the three most common.
 Match it to the existing hardware (drawer pulls, towel bars, light fixtures).
 Mixing finishes looks like a mistake; matching them looks intentional.

-Replacing a bathroom faucet is one of those upgrades that feels disproportionately satisfying.
+A new bathroom faucet changes the room more than the price suggests.
 The bathroom looks newer immediately.
-It costs $80–250 for a decent faucet vs. a $300 plumber bill.
+It runs $80-250 for a decent faucet versus a $300 plumber bill.
 And the next time something drips, you’ll know exactly what’s behind it because you put it there.